 Here are the max stats for Mario’s character:

 - HP: 50

 - Star Energy: 7 (one for each of the Seven Spirits)

 Invest your level ups how you see fit with the above information.
 There are eight chapters in the game plus the prologue, so you should be able to max out your stats before finishing the game.

-Why you need to collect Star Pieces in Paper Mario
+Why you need to collect Star Pieces

 In Paper Mario, Star Pieces are a collectible item that play a crucial function: you trade them for Badges!
 While not all Badges will be traded with Star Pieces, many can only be obtained through trading Star Pieces.